d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 }
 ```

-For more details about how to use and apply templates in your own schematics, check out the [blog post by Tomas Trajan: _'Total Guide To Custom Angular Schematics'_](https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4).
+For more details about how to use and apply templates in your own Schematics, check out the [blog post by Tomas Trajan: _'Total Guide To Custom Angular Schematics'_](https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4).

 > [Check out the implementation for `relativePathToWorkspaceRoot()` in detail.](https://github.com/angular/angular-cli/blob/master/packages/schematics/angular/utility/paths.ts)